schlotg/node-aws-deploy/README.md

 ###Using a pre-launch File

 You can specify a pre-launch file that gets executed prior to the application launching.
 This allows you to start services, create files, etc...
-To make this work the file must be a node java script files that works with require.
-It must exports a 'start' function.
+The file must be a node Javascript file that works with require.
+It must export a 'start' function.
 The start function takes a callback that will be called when the pre-launch is done executing.
 Calling the callback will signal node-aws-deploy to continue execution by executing the file that is the entry point for your application.
 Specify the pre-launch file by setting it manually in .app-config.json or using install.js.
 The file name must be relative to the application path.

 In its simplest form the pre-launch file would look like something like this: